Anatomy & Physiology

 Time requirements: Class- We will cover 1 module in 1 to 2 weeks.
 Each module has end of the chapter questions, vocab, and cumulative tests.

-Lab- each module has 1 to 2 hands-on labs that will correlate with the book.
+Lab- (sign up separately) each module has 1 to 2 hands-on labs that will correlate with the book.